swift-server/guides/docs/setup-and-ide-alternatives.md

+## Setting up

+The [supported platforms](https://swift.org/platform-support/) for running Swift on the server and the [ready-built tools packages](https://swift.org/download/) are all hosted on swift.org together with installation instructions.
+There you also can find the [language reference documentation](https://swift.org/documentation/).

-# IDE and Swift-aware editor alternatives
+## IDE and Swift-aware editor alternatives

 There are a few different options for doing the actual coding with completions etc depending on what platform you are using, a non-exhastive list: